dbones/dbones.github.io/_posts/2015-11-08-microservices.md

 there are a number of ways to expose an API with services.
 The 2 main protocols I have seen beening used are HTTP and AMQP.
 More importantly we need to consider the style of of interaction we have, as both protocols can be used:

 - Request Response **(R/R)**, mainly sync - a client will send a request and the service will provide a response.
-- Publish Subscribe **(P/S)**, async, normally indirect - a client will publish information, called an Event, and the service will subscribe and act accordingly.
+- Publish Subscribe **(P/S)**, async, normally indirect - a publisher will publish information, called an Event, and a consumer will subscribe and act accordingly.

 As mentioned you can achive both sytles with both HTTP and AMQP.